-The graduate labour market in 2015 has improved with growth in many employment sectors, including engineering, technology and energy.
+The graduate labour market has improved with growth in many employment sectors, including engineering, technology and energy.

-The overall numbers of vacancies for engineers again increased in 2015 with the UK industry still in urgent need of academically strong technical graduates.
+The overall numbers of vacancies for engineers has again increased with the UK industry still in urgent need of academically strong technical graduates.

-Despite this, the job market for graduates remained competitive which highlights the success of our manufacturing engineering graduates in sourcing professional, well-paid positions in major companies and organisations.
+Despite this, the job market for graduates remains competitive which highlights the success of our manufacturing engineering graduates in sourcing professional, well-paid positions in major companies and organisations.

 Our manufacturing engineering graduates secured professional positions across a diverse range of employment sectors, but the key sectors of employment for our graduates are:

 Here is a sample of the employers who recruited our graduates

 ..and a sample of the roles undertaken:

 *UK full-time first degree graduates seeking employment or further study